fireguard/report/README.md

 ## <div id="exporters" />Exporters

 As we saw in the previous examples, the export of the report requires an Exporter class.
-An Exporter is a specialized class that implements an ExporterContract interface and is responsible for catching a Report object and transforming it into a finalized file.
+An Exporter is a specialized class that implements an ExporterInterface interface and is responsible for catching a Report object and transforming it into a finalized file.

 At this point we have included in the package three Exporters, one for HTML, one for PDF and one for Images, it is